wisnc/stellar-map/README.md

 # Stellar Map

-Offline naked-eye planetarium for the **M5Stack Cardputer-Adv** (ESP32-S3, no PSRAM).
-Renders stars (mag ≤ 6.5), constellation lines, the Sun, Moon (with phase), and the five naked-eye planets for any UTC instant and the Cebu City horizon, with keyboard pan/zoom, time scrub, and tap-to-inspect.

 a fully offline stellarium inspired planetarium for the **M5Stack Cardputer-ADV** Renders stars visible to the naked eye (mag ≤ 6.5), constellation lines, some planets, and the Moon.

 ## Build